reedwan/little-giving-blog/content/posts/syria-bread/index.md

 draft: false
 title: "Baking bread for refugees in Idlib, Syria"
 date: 2023-02-10T00:00:00+00:00
-caption: "Courtyard of the Great Mosque of Maarat al-Numan, Idlib Governorate"
+caption: "Courtyard of the Great Mosque of Maarat al-Numan in Idlib"
 ---